misscs/nightshade-core/contributing.md

 ### Tagging your release

-Nightshade-styles uses Semver.
+Nightshade-core uses Semver.
 Here is a [good primer](http://www.sitepoint.com/semantic-versioning-why-you-should-using/) on how this project tags releases.

 Once you've closed and merged your PR, you need to bump version and create a new tag.
 We can easily accomplish this with [npm-version](https://docs.npmjs.com/cli/version).